Zermatt: Tourism

 The village was "discovered" by mid-nineteenth-century British mountaineers, most notably Edward Whymper, whose summit of the Matterhorn made the village famous.
-The Matterhorn was one of the last alpine mountains to be summitted (in 1865), and the first expedition that reached the top ended dramatically with only 3 of the 7 climbers surviving the descent.
+The Matterhorn was one of the last alpine mountains to be summited (in 1865), and the first expedition that reached the top ended dramatically with only three of the seven climbers surviving the descent.
 The story is related in the Matterhorn Museum.

 Zermatt is a starting point for hikes into the mountains, including the Haute Route that leads to Chamonix in France and the Patrouille des Glaciers.
 Cable cars and chair lifts carry skiers in the winter and hikers in the summer; the highest of them leads to the Klein Matterhorn at 3883 m, a peak on the ridge between Breithorn and Matterhorn that offers extensive views in all directions.
 It is possible to cross into Italy via the Cervinia cable car station.
 A rack railway line (the Gornergratbahn, the highest open-air railway in Europe) runs up to the summit of the Gornergrat at 3,089 m.
 Zermatt is also the western terminus for the Glacier Express rail service connecting to St. Moritz and the MGB (Matterhorn Gotthard Bahn).

 Together with eleven other towns Zermatt is a member of the community Best of the Alps.